-You will be on a 3-day rotating schedule consisting of a long-shift, short-shift, and off.
-The long shift is from 5 pm-7 am.
+You will be on a 4-day rotating schedule consisting of a long-shift (Night Float A), short-shift (Night Float B), and off (Resident Wellness Day).
+In addition, this year the residency has decided to give you a week off during the 4-week rotation.
+The long shift is from 7pm-7am.
 During this time you are primarily responsible for the CT Neuro exams and radiographs.
-The short-shift is from 10 pm-7 am.
-While on this shift, you are primarily responsible for the CT Chest and Body cases and ultrasound studies.
-However, depending on how busy it is, please help your coresident on the rotation.
-Please remember, although you are on the Emergency Radiology rotation, we also take care of the in-patients (including ICU's), pediatrics, and UH fast track clinics.
+The short-shift is from 10pm-7am.
+While on this shift, you are primarily responsible for CT Body, CT Chest, and ultrasound studies.
+However, depending on how busy it is, please help your co-resident on the rotation.
+Please remember, although you are on the Emergency Radiology Rotation, we also take care of in-patients (including ICU's), floor patients, pediatrics, and UH Express Med sites (Pavilion and RBG).

+Dictate from the Unread ED list which includes the EC, Express Med, and STAT in-patient exams.
 You must be able to triage the various locations and exams.
 Your priorities are: